arav06/aws-fundies/aws-services-fundamentals.md

 ### Containers

 Lets say that we run code for the first time and it works.
-When we run it on another machine and it does not work.
+When we run it on another machine, it does not work.
 We move it to production and it does not work and it also does not work on the customer's machine.
 In most cases, the problem is because the code was being run on different machines.
 The customer machine, production machine and development machine are different.
 This is known as inconsistent environments.
 To solve this we will use containers

 Isolated environments to run our code